bash-bastion/basalt/README.md

 # bpm

-Originally a fork of [basher](basherpm/basher), `bpm` is a package manager for Bash repositories.
+Originally a fork of [basher](https://github.com/basherpm/basher), `bpm` is a package manager for Bash repositories.

-> Instead of looking for specific install instructions for each package and messing with your path, [neo]basher will create a central location for all packages and manage their binaries for you
+> Instead of looking for specific install instructions for each package and messing with your path, [bpm] will create a central location for all packages and manage their binaries for you

 More specifically, when `bpm` is given a repository to install, it will automatically